evroon/github-pycharm/README.md

 ![preview](icons/preview.png)

 ## Usage
-This add-on works for individual files, comments placed in PRs, the `files changed` tab for PRs and commits.
+This add-on adds buttons in GitHub when viewing individual files, comments placed in PRs, the `files changed` tab of PRs and commits.
 It will add buttons that, if pressed, open files in PyCharm.
-If you select a line in GitHub, it will open the file at the correct line number.
-The first time, it will ask you to accept this request, which must be accepted in order for this add-on to work.
+If you select a line in GitHub, it will open the file at the corresponding line number.
+The first time, PyCharm will ask you to accept opening files from incoming requests, which must be accepted in order for this add-on to work.

 This add-on should actually work for any Jetbrains IDE, not just PyCharm.